-Effective for the 2022-2023 school year, Boonton Public Schools no longer completes COVID-19 contact tracing.
+Beginning the 2022-2023 school year and continuing this year, Boonton Public Schools no longer completes COVID-19 contact tracing.
 Should there be a change in required practices or guidance, the school district may adjust this practice if needed.
 Any changes to practice would be communicated with district families.
-COVID-19 positive individuals are removed from the school setting for five days and may return with the use of a mask on days 6-10.